zedeckj/CA-DSL/README.md

 raco docs ca-dsl
 ```

-Finally, you can run the tests with:
+Finally, you can run demos and the tests with:

 ```
 raco test -p ca-dsl